 Since the release of Google Tag Manager, it has helped make the lives of marketers easier with tracking codes.
-If you’re one of the people that are involved in tracking data on a small or a large website, Tag manager can help save a lot of time and effort.
+If you’re one of the people that are involved in tracking data on a small or a large website, Tag Manager can help save a lot of time and effort.

-In our last blog, we discussed Advantage of Environments & Workspaces, dataLayer, Import & Export GTM Containers, and how to Preview, Audit & Publish.
+In our last blog, we discussed the Advantages of Environments & Workspaces, dataLayer, Import & Export GTM Containers, and how to Preview, Audit & Publish.
 In this post, we’ll discuss some advanced tips and tricks of Google Tag Manager that will help you make better use of Google Tag Manager as a tool

 Exercise Nested Variables